MFlowCode/MFC/docs/documentation/expectedPerformance.md

 Results are for MFC v4.9.3 (July 2024 release), though numbers have not changed meaningfully since then.
 All results are for the compiler that gave the best performance.
 Note:
 * CPU results may be performed on CPUs with more cores than reported in the table; we report results for the best performance given the full processor die by checking the performance for different core counts on that device.
+CPU results are for the best performance we achieved using a single socket (or die).
 These are reported as (X/Y cores), where X is the used cores, and Y is the total on the die.
-* GPU results on single-precision (SP) GPUs performed computation in double-precision via conversion in compiler/software; these numbers are _not_ for single-precision computation.
+* GPU results are for a single GPU device.
+For single-precision (SP) GPUs, we performed computation in double-precision via conversion in compiler/software; these numbers are _not_ for single-precision computation.
 AMD MI250X GPUs have two graphics compute dies (GCDs) per MI250X device; we report results for one GCD, though one can quickly estimate full MI250X runtime by halving the single GCD grind time number.

 | Hardware                                     |                 | Grind Time     | Compiler             | Computer     |
 | ---:                                         | ----:           | ----:         | :---                 | :---         |